ariyam/cs143_spark_hw/README.md

 * Don't confuse the [Scala interface `Iterator`](http://www.scala-lang.org/api/current/index.html#scala.collection.Iterator) with the iterator concept that we covered in lecture.
 The `Iterator` that you will be using in this project is a Scala language feature that you will use to implement your SparkSQL nodes.  `Iterator` provides an interface to Scala collections that enforces a specific API: the `next` and `hasNext` functions.

 # Setup

+## `git` and GitHub

+`git` is a *version control* system, helping you track different versions of your code, synchronize them across different machines, and collaborate with others.
+[GitHub](https://github.com) is a site which supports this system, hosting it as a service.

+If you don't know much about `git`, we *strongly recommend* you to familiarize yourself with this system; you'll be spending a lot of time with it!
+There are many guides to using `git` online - [here](http://git-scm.com/book/en/v1/Getting-Started) is a great one to read.

+## Setting up the virtual machine (optional)

 To get started with the VM:

 1. [Download and Install VirtualBox](https://www.virtualbox.org/wiki/Downloads) for your computer.
 Current version is 5.0.6.